boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 * `[fmu_signals_remove()]({{< ref "#fmu_signals_remove" >}})`

-FMUs imlemented using this simplified FMU API can be built for both FMI 2 and FMI 3 standards by linking to the relevant implementations:
+FMUs implemented using this simplified FMU API can be built for both FMI 2 and FMI 3 standards by linking to the relevant implementations:
 * `fmi2fmu.c` for and FMI 2 FMU
 * `fmi3fmu.c` for and FMI 3 FMU